 - Constructed Response Question

 How to Eat Fried Worms Book Unit contains graphic organizers for an interactive notebook.
-Vocabulary, comprehension, constructed response writing, and skill practice including a series of lessons on teaching main idea and supporting details are all included.
+Vocabulary, comprehension, constructed response writing, and skill practice including a series of lessons on teaching the main idea and supporting details are all included.